 - In order for the registrar to evaluate credit, students must submit official transcripts from all colleges.
 All official transcripts must include final grades.
-The student must also complete and submit the Transfer Credit Evaluation Form requesting the evaluation of their transcript to the registrar. - The course has the same number of credit hours (or greater) as the course at Southeastern Tech. - Students may receive transfer credit for courses for which they earned a C or better.
+The student must also complete and submit the Transfer Credit Evaluation Form requesting the evaluation of their transcript to the registrar. - The course has the same number of credit hours (or greater) as the course at Southeastern Tech.

+- Students may receive transfer credit for courses for which they earned a C or better.
 The Registrar will not award transfer credit for courses with grades below a C, including D, F, I, IP, S, U, W, WF and WP. - Due to the rapid changes in technology and technical information, program specific technical courses will be considered only for transfer of credit if the coursework has been completed within the last 120 months.
-A student desiring consideration of credit for technical courses or experiences that are more than ten years old can request transfer credit by exemption testing. - Transfer credit will be considered without restriction of completion dates for courses in academic disciplines English, mathematics, Social Sciences psychology and sociology. - The Registrar will not award transfer credit for learning support coursework or other institutional courses such as College orientation courses taken at other colleges.
+Health related courses, biology courses, chemistry courses and computer related courses must have been completed within the last 60 months.
+A student desiring consideration of credit for technical courses or experiences that are more than ten years old can request transfer credit by exemption testing. - Transfer credit will be considered without restriction of completion dates for courses in academic disciplines English, mathematics, Social Sciences - psychology and sociology. - The Registrar will not award transfer credit for learning support coursework or other institutional courses such as College orientation courses taken at other colleges.
 The Registrar does not automatically award transfer of credit for courses specific to the Health Science programs.
 The Registrar consults with faculty from those programs to determine transfer credit on an individual basis based on course competencies and date of completion. - The transfer credit is recorded as TRA, TRB, or TRC on the STC transcript and is not included in the calculation of the semester, cumulative, or graduation grade point averages.
 The third letter indicates the grade earned in the course.
-For competitive admissions programs, grades for credit earned as transfer credit will be evaluated for GPA and calculated in the GPA under consideration for program admission. - Students may access their records online through the college website (Bannerweb) to verify the transfer credit awarded by the registrar.

-• If coursework is earned at a nationally accredited college, STC reserves the right to evaluate instructor credentials applicable to the requested transfer coursework.
+For competitive admissions programs, grades for credit earned as transfer credit will be evaluated for GPA and calculated in the GPA under consideration for program admission. - Students may access their records online through the college website (Bannerweb) to verify the transfer credit awarded by the registrar. - If coursework is earned at a nationally accredited college, STC reserves the right to evaluate instructor credentials applicable to the requested transfer coursework.